 By Father Jake Greiner

-(Fr.
-Greiner is pastor of Our Lady of Victory Parish in Davenport)
+(Father Jacob Greiner is pastor of Our Lady of Victory Parish and John F. Kennedy Catholic School in Davenport and director of seminarians for the Diocese of Davenport.)